guprobr/WakkaQt/readme.md

 ## What's new in v1.9.x

 ### New features
-- **Session Library** (`File → Session Library` / 📚 Library button): every recording session is automatically saved to `~/.WakkaQt/library/` before the render step.
+- **Session Library**: (`File → Session Library` / 📚 Library button): every recording session is automatically saved to `~/.WakkaQt/library/` before the render step.
 You can restore any previous session directly to the volume/offset adjustment and re-render stage — without having to sing again.
 Sessions can be renamed and deleted from the library dialog.

+- **Media Controls**: A [◀◀] [▶/⏸] [⏹] [▶▶] horizontal row that sits between the progress bar and the sound level widget.
+It starts hidden and slides in the first time the media reaches PlayingState.
+Sync with vizPlayer: All four buttons go through vizPlayer->* methods, which internally drive both the QMediaPlayer and the AudioVisualizerWidget timers — so they can't fall out of sync:

 #### VocalEnhancer: professional autotune overhaul + artifact elimination